 - Stress related to social and cultural identity development

-Psychotherapy with me is grounded in the process of evidence-based practice, meaning I integrate the best available psychological and behavioral health scientific with your values/preferences and my own clinical judgment/experience.
-The majority of my work and training has focused on cognitive behavioral therapy, dialectical behavior therapy, acceptance and commitment therapy, multicultural psychology, and family & ecological systems.
-I am often described as friendly, collaborative, energetic, and knowledgeable.
+Psychotherapy with me is grounded in the process of evidence-based practice, meaning I integrate the best available psychological and behavioral health scientific with your values/preferences in order to provide you and/or your loved one with the best care.
+Work with me is skills-based and action oriented.
+My work is grounded in strategies and techniques from cognitive behavioral therapy, dialectical behavior therapy, acceptance and commitment therapy, and multicultural psychology.

-If you are interested in potentially working with me please contact me by phone (339-970-8573) or email (email@example.com) and I am happy to set up an initial phone conversation.
+If you are interested in potentially working with me please contact me by phone (339-970-8573) or email (firstname.lastname@example.org) and I am happy to set up an initial phone conversation.
 This initial phone intake is complimentary and a great way to determine if I may be a good match for the services you are seeking and your current needs.
-In this conversation I’ll also provide further details about my practice, my current availability, fees, etc.
+During the phone intake I’ll also provide further details about my practice, my current availability, fees, etc.